Lapommeray/quant-trading-system/ADVANCED_MODULES_INTEGRATION.md

 ## Oversoul Director Connection

-All five advanced modules are connected to the Oversoul Director through the module mapping in the `_update_module_activation()` method:
+All eleven advanced modules are connected to the Oversoul Director through the module mapping in the `_update_module_activation()` method:

 ```python
 module_map = {